Save the Madagascar Rain Forest

 - by: Ryan Wilson

-- target: Marc Ravalomanana, President, Government of Madagascar
+- recipient: Marc Ravalomanana, President, Government of Madagascar

 This petition is to get the attention of the Madagascar government so that they can understand that their rain forest is being depleted at an alarming rate.
 It is estimated that at the current level of deforestation, the Madagascar rain Forest will be depleted in twenty years.